samplemaker/freefem_matlab_octave_plot/README.md

 [c,h] = contour(X,Y,C,8);
 ```

-**Advanced: 2d vectorfields:** To create vector field plots with the Matlab / Octave command `quiver()` it is necessary to interpolate the data given on the mesh vertices on a rectangular grid.<br>
+### Advanced: 2d vectorfields

+To create vector field plots with the Matlab / Octave command `quiver()` it is necessary to interpolate the data given on the mesh vertices on a rectangular grid.
 In a first step load the raw data:

 ```cpp
 [tridata] = ffreadfile('File1','filename.txt','Delimiter',';','Format','%f %f %f');